Frequently Asked Questions

 This issue has been specifically observed in Windows 8.
 You may see an error message as shown here, and no HTML will be rendered when you type in the Markdown Editor pane.

-To fix this issue, please install Microsoft's DirectX End-User Runtimes (June 2010).
+If you continue to experience issues, please install Microsoft's DirectX End-User Runtimes (June 2010).

 The content in the Markdown Editor pane is not accurately synchronizing its position with the LivePreview content